danielgibert/pe_parser/paper.md

 A complete description of the aforementioned features is provided in [@Gibert:2021].

 ## Visualization Tools
-``PE Extractor`` provides various command-line tools to visualize the executables as follows:
+``PE Parser`` provides various command-line tools to visualize the executables as follows:

 - As grayscale images.